arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 ### Next Steps

 - Try to upload other sensor data from he Nicla sense.
-You can see the available sensors in the [cheat sheet.](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-data-over-eslov)
+You can see the available sensors in the [cheat sheet](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-data-over-eslov).
 - Experiment with the dashboard to add more data for a more sophisticated project.

 ## Troubleshooting

-### ArduinoIoT Cloud
+### Arduino IoT Cloud
-If you encounter any issue in the process of using the Arduino IoT Cloud, please visit the IoT Cloud Getting started <https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started>
+If you encounter any issue in the process of using the Arduino IoT Cloud, please visit the [IoT Cloud Getting started](/content/cloud/iot-cloud/tutorials/iot-cloud-getting-started)